thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 ## Azure Machine Learning

-* You will first have to create a Azure Machine Learning Workspace.
+* The Azure Machine Learning Workspace is automatically deployed with the Terraform script from the first steps.
+In that case you can skip to [Open the ML Studio](#open_ml_studio).
+If you didn't use that option you will first have to create an Azure Machine Learning Workspace.
 * In the azure portal search for `Azure Machine Learning`and select `create`

 <img src="images/aml/azure_ml_icon.jpg">